Amalia Francisco, Interim Head of School

 Hunter College, B.S.
 Physical Therapy

-Victoria Vanasco, Director of Admissions
+Victoria Vanasco, Director of Admissions and Communications

 “STCS is simply extraordinary.
 I first joined this community as a choir mom, and have seen firsthand the deep commitment of faculty, staff and parents in bringing out excellence in every student.
 I never thought I could send my young son 400 miles away to boarding school.
 Would this really be okay?
 But when he was all smiles after his overnight audition, it was clear we had to try STCS, and it has been amazing.
 He has been so happy here, flourishing as a thoughtful young man, musician, and scholar among this ‘band of brothers.’
 It isn’t something he is doing alone, but rather something we are doing as a family in partnership with STCS’s outstanding musicians, faculty and staff and with the mutual support of and friendship with other choir families.
 Now as the Director of Admissions, I am thrilled to share our story and to spread the word to other families with talented and high-potential sons.”